 In contrast, ERISA requires an SPD for health benefits, retirement benefits, and other types of plans.
 It details the benefits and plan features for the plan offered to your employees.

 How can I get help with my plan documents?

 What's more, you and your employees will have access to our award-winning customer support team every step of the way.
-So whether you have questions about legal plan documents, administering your HRA, or reimbursing your employees, we're here to help.
+So whether you have questions about legal plan documents, administering your benefits, or reimbursing your employees, we're here to help.

-This article was originally published on January 24, 2014.
-It was last updated on May 7, 2021.
+This blog article was originally published on January 24, 2014.
+It was last updated on July 25, 2022.